 7 Tips for Baby Fashion that Won’t Break the Bank

 This tip comes from yours truly.
 My son is half-Polish and we spend a lot of time in his second hometown of Krakow.
 That’s where this tip comes from.
-In Krakow, the artist’s haven of Poland, babies and toddlers wear bandanas Genius!
+In Krakow, the artist’s haven of Poland, babies and toddlers wear bandanas.
+Genius!
 Not only is it adorable (and like a chic baby scarf), it is also cheap, comes in a variety of colors, adds pizzazz to a plain onesie, and keeps your baby warm while catching their drool fest.

-Tip # 2: Headbands from Etsy
+2. Headbands from Etsy

 My plugs for her work aside, the woman knows how to find adorable baby gear, heck, it’s part of her job!
 Dressing up the little guys for their shoots, she knows where to look.
 “I find most of my newborn hats and headbands on Etsy.
-Some of my favorite vendors are: Sew Whimsy, Devoted Knits, and Two Crafty Mamas.
+Some of my favorite vendors are: Sew Whimsy and Devoted Knits.
 My favorite line for little girls is Matilda Jane and I’m always looking for deals at Gap and Janie & Jack for little boys.”

-Tip # 3: TJ Maxx
+3. TJ Maxx